natecohen/microsoft-ips/README.md

 You may find Windows attempt direct IP connections for updates.
 Those that are a part of [Microsoft Connected Cache for ISPs](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/microsoft-connected-cache-for-isps-microsoft-s-distributed-cdn/ba-p/3891604) are not published.

-## Todo

-- Automation using GitHub Actions
-- Addition of more services

 ## Related Projects

 - https://github.com/blrchen/azure-ip-lookup